 What is a tree sequence?#

 Tree sequences provide an efficient way of storing genetic variation data, and can power analyses of millions of whole genomes.
-Plots (a) and (b) summarize results presented further down this tutorial.
+Plots (a) and (b) below summarize these aspects (see additional details on storage and compute further down).

 How to think about tree sequences#